NMantohac/Homework_6/README.md

     In addition, the searched cities are saved and could be accessed again unless the 'Clear History' button is clicked or the page is refreshed.
   - The weather dashboard and the website is done through HTML, CSS, and Javascript code in Visual Studio Code, and utilizes Bootstrap with its components and utilities.
-The css file contains standard css practices.
-The javascript file contains variables
-    (const/let), functions, onclick events, for-loops, and if-else statements.
+The css file contains standard css practices, whereas the javascript file contains variables (const/let), functions, onclick events, for-loops, and if-else statements.
 In addition, npm initialization and installation was used in order to install Axios for the API request calls, and Moment.js for the current dates.

  Technologies:
   - Visual Studio Code